bobbingwide/thisis/readme.txt

 * Install and activate any pre-requisite plugins.

 == Change Log ==
+= 0.9.1 =
+* Changed: Make latest-posts full width, with a featured image below the date and spacer at the top.
+Issue #32
+* Tested: With Gutenberg 10.7.1 and nightly build 10.8.0.20210601

 = 0.9.0 =
 * Changed: Enable custom color for core/paragraph
 * Changed: Update thisis_render_block_core_template_part to more closely match gutenberg's version, incl. the docblocks for do_action.